Getting Started with DateTimePicker Web Component

 • spin-buttons-position - sets the position of the spin buttons.

-Smart.DateTimePicker like the other Smart inputs has a label and a hint property.
-Positioned above and below the input field respectively, the fields that represent those properties serve as text lables that the user can modify to fit his needs.
+smart.DateTimePicker like the other Smart inputs has a label and a hint property.
+Positioned above and below the input field respectively, the fields that represent those properties serve as text labels that the user can modify to fit his needs.
 Here's how to apply them:

 <smart-date-time-picker label="Date input:" hint="Calendar buttons is disabled"></smart-date-time-picker>